Manager's guide to robotic process automation

 Phase 2: Design

 After the discovery phase is complete, your automation experts can start the design work.
-During this phase, the team has to decide on subsequent steps necessary to automate a given task and create a Process Design Document (PDD), Solution Design Document, and Technical Design Document that the development team will need.
+During this phase of RPA life cycle, the team has to decide on subsequent steps necessary to automate a given task and create a Process Design Document (PDD), Solution Design Document, and Technical Design Document that the development team will need.

 These documents include all the essential information the RPA team needs to perform the next steps accurately.
 The design phase should also be the time to consider additional requirements such as budget, timeline, and the current team headcount.